flyingwolf1701/Architectum/bmad-method/roles/5-posm/5-posm.md

       - If 'Yes': Proceed.
       - If 'No' or 'Partially': Advise the user: "Please be aware that the granular documents created in this phase will be based on the current state of the source documents.
 If pending changes are not yet incorporated, these granular files may not reflect the latest intended information.
 Do you wish to proceed, or would you prefer to update the source documents first?"
 Proceed only if the user explicitly agrees to continue with the documents in their current state.
     - **Critical Prerequisite Warning & Mode of Operation:**
-      - State: "This phase is most effective when run in an IDE environment where I have direct file system access to create and update files in your project's `docs/` folder, including the `docs/index.md`.
+      - State: "Since we're using Claude Desktop, I'll help you transform your large documents into more granular ones.
+I'll guide you through this process and provide the content for each granular file.
+You'll need to create these files in your project's structure accordingly."
     - Confirm receipt of, or help the user identify, the large documents to be processed (e.g., `PRD.md`, `front-end-spec.md`, `architecture.md`).
 These should typically reside in the `docs/` folder or be explicitly provided.

 2.  **Document Decomposition Strategy (Targeted Granulation)**